Click here to access a written transcript of this episode.

 Welcome to the Redefining Health & Wellness podcast!

-Hey y’all!
 I’m Shohreh Davoodi, and for the past several months, I’ve been pouring most of my time and energy into bringing this podcast to life.
-I’m a certified personal trainer and a certified intuitive eating counselor.
-I work with clients both in person in Austin, Texas as well as online.
+I’m a certified intuitive eating counselor and a certified personal trainer.
+I work with clients online to help them improve their relationships with food, exercise, and their bodies.

-I’ve been in this industry for two and a half years, but back when I first started my business I was more of a “typical” personal trainer.
-My focus was on helping my clients to lose weight and change their bodies because I didn’t yet know about concepts like Health At Every Size, diet culture, etc.
+Back when I first started my business, I was more of a “typical” personal trainer and nutrition coach.
+I was expected to focus on helping clients change their bodies, and I didn’t yet know about concepts like Health At Every Size©, diet culture, healthism, etc.

-Since then, I’ve changed my tune.
-And one thing that has stuck out to me is that health and wellness look different on everybody.
-But we live in a culture where health and wellness are expected to look one way for everyone, and most people can’t fit that very limited mold.
+Since then, I’ve realized that health and wellness look different on everybody (and every body).
+But we live in a culture where health and wellness are expected to look one way for everyone, even though most people can’t fit themselves into that very limited mold.

 “To a certain extent, we get the body and the brain that we get.”

-This view of health also ignores the systemic reasons why people can’t reach peak health and wellness.
-It’s estimated that we only have about 25% control over our health outcomes, and the rest comes down to other factors (including genetics, the zip code you grow up in, chronic stress, etc.).
+This view of health also ignores the systemic reasons why people can’t achieve higher levels of health and wellness.
+It’s estimated that we only have at most about 25% control over our health outcomes, and the rest comes down to factors we can’t do anything about (including genetics, the zip code you grow up in, chronic stress, etc.).